-This Guide is designed for caregivers.
-Separate Guides are available to use with the individual you are supporting and for professional and paraprofessional staff.
+This Guide is designed for professional and paraprofessional caregivers.
+Separate Guides are available to use with the individuals you are supporting and for family caregivers.

-We have created a video that goes with this Guide to Caregiver Self-Care.
+We have created a video on self-care that accompanies this Guide to Caregiver Self-Care.
 The video leads you through the activities in this Guide.
 Many people have said that actually seeing the breathing and stretching exercises is especially helpful.
-The video can be used with and by anyone, as it does not specifically mention caregivers or memory loss.
+The video can be used with, and by, anyone, as it does not specifically mention caregivers or memory loss.